 SEAT & ENTERTAINMENT

-Business seat on Cathay Pacific A350 works well as an office space.
-While I got a lot of work done, I also managed to squeeze in a one hour nap in a comfort of a fully flat bed which the seat transforms to.
+The business seat on Cathay Pacific A350 works well as an office space.
+While I got a lot of work done, I also managed to squeeze in a one hour nap in the comfort of a fully flat bed which the seat transforms to.
 The business sections seats are arranged in a 1-2-1 configuration so every passenger has direct aisle access.
 There is a sense of privacy and a lot of handy storage options.

 I did prefer the window blinds on Qatar’s A350 though – they are more elegant than the regular pull-down typical blinds here and nicer to use by just pressing up and down buttons.